kendraio/kendraio-app/docs/workflow/blocks/http.rst

 **Headers**
 For advanced use cases, the payload can be constructed using a JMES Path expression.
 Custom headers can also be specified using JMESPath expressions.
-Be careful to write your header's value with two types of quote (double quotes + single quotes), if the value is a string.
+Caution: if the custom header value is a string, header values must use two types of quotes: double quotes and single quotes.

 .. code-block:: json

   {
       "type": "http",
-      "Defaultmethod": "post",
+      "method": "post",
       "endpoint": {
           "protocol": "https:",
           "host": "accounts.spotify.com",